COURSE GUIDE

 Health & Community

-Nicola holds a Cert IV in Child, Youth and Family Intervention, and a Diploma of Community Services Work and is currently studying a Cert IV in Mental health and Alcohol and Other Drugs.
+Nicola holds a Certificate IV in Child, Youth and Family Intervention, a Certificate IV in Mental Health and Alcohol and Other Drugs, and a Diploma of Community Services Work.
+She is currently working toward completing a Diploma of Positive Psychology.